 Space Shuttle Columbia Disaster

 Feb.
-1, 2003, Space Shuttle Columbia broke apart during re-entry into the earth’s atmosphere as a result of damage incurred to a reinforced carbon-carbon leading edge wing panel had resulted from a piece of insulation foam breaking away from the external tank during the launch sequence.
+1, 2003, Space Shuttle Columbia broke apart during re-entry into the earth’s atmosphere as a result of damage incurred to a reinforced carbon-carbon leading edge wing panel that had resulted from a piece of insulation foam breaking away from the external tank during the launch sequence.
 Space Shuttle Columbia, OV-102, suffered a structural failure in the shuttle's left wing and, shortly afterward, the complete disintegration of the Orbiter at Mach 19.5, or twenty times the speed of sound, at an altitude of 197,000 feet over Texas as she was attempting to decelerate while entering our atmosphere.
 Seven heroes were lost that day…..We remember the crew of STS 107

 Astronauts Rick D. Husband (L), mission commander; Kalpana Chawla, mission specialist; and William C. McCool, pilot.
 Standing are (L to R) astronauts David M. Brown, Laurel B. Clark, and Michael P. Anderson, all mission specialists; and Ilan Ramon, payload specialist - Israeli Space Agency